How to Use This Manual

 Determining if an UPIAR is Required

 Answer the questions in the Underserved Populations tab (see below) in EnviroNet.
-The answers to these questions will indicate whether or not an UPIAR is required.
+The answers to these questions will indicate whether an UPIAR is required.
 These questions represent the minimum level of analysis required and should not be used solely to determine if there will be any disproportionately high and adverse effects on EJ populations or disparate impacts on Title VI populations.
 The Underserved Populations tab remarks box must indicate impacts to each of the underserved populations.

 Questions in the Underserved Populations Tab of EnviroNet